Oceano Dunes SVRA

 Sitting down for dinner in front of the fire with tunes bumping and the ocean waves in the background was a perfect end to our Father/Son trip to the beach.

 If you have never been to Oceano Dunes, they are located on the coast of California, three miles south of Pismo Beach off Highway 1.
 Off-Roaders used to have access to 15,000 acres all the way down to Devil’s Slide to the south, but all that changed in 1982 when it shrunk down to about 1500 acres.
 And environmentalists and other haters of off-road vehicles didn’t stop there.
-The threatened snowy plover had been the source of several lawsuits aimed at closing the park, and more recently, “clean air” and the San Luis Obispo Air Pollution Control District has been the source (see).
+The threatened snowy plover had been the source of several lawsuits aimed at closing the park, and more recently, “clean air” and the San Luis Obispo Air Pollution Control District has been the source (see A test of science in a sand dune playground).

 Even though the area is much smaller than it used to be, it is still a fun area to ride and it is neat to be able to camp on the beach.